danielBingham/danielbingham/README.md

 For the last two years I've been heavily focused on finding a way to achieve Universal Diamond Open Access of the Scientific literature.
 We can't write accurate municipal policy if our policy makers don't have access to primary sources.
 Right now, they don't.
-I took a few shots at launching a startup around this, but no luck.
-So I'm taking a break from it.
-It's a really hard problem to solve.
+I tried to build a non-profit startup to solve the problem, but couldn't find funding for it..

 You can contact me at my [website](https://theroadgoeson.com), through my email (linked in the sidebar), or any of the socials linked in the sidebar.
 My full